AHanda94/Scripts/README.md

 ## Video Samples

-As a demonstration of the capabilities of *v*LUME we show two videos corresponding to the key benefits using cutting edge SMLM samples.
+As a demonstration of the capabilities of *v*LUME we show two videos corresponding to the key benefits using scripts for cutting edge SMLM samples.
 These and other supplementary videos can be found in the BioRXiv preprint repository.

 |                |Link                          |Description                         |
 |----------------|---------------------------------|-----------------------------|